Community Outreach 2018-19

-Again this year we will be sharing our space and mentoring the Astromechs FLL team 25094.
-In addition to coaching for the 2017-18 FLL Challenge, we will be help groom several FLL team members to join our rookie FTC team in Fall 2018.
+Again this year we will be sharing our space and mentoring the Astromechs FLL team #25094.
+In addition to coaching for the 2018-19 FLL Challenge, we will be preparing FLL team members to join our rookie FTC team in the future.

-In June, the Astromechs were loud and proud at the 2017 Maker Faire Kansas City at Union Station.
+In June, the Astromechs were loud and proud at the 2018 Maker Faire Kansas City at Union Station.
 We had three robots onsite for kids (and adults!) to drive.
 We talked to many visitors about FIRST and how they could get involved.
 We also drove one of our demo robots through the Maker Faire to bring more people into the FIRST area of the event.
 We shared the FIRST area with an FLL team, two other FTC teams and dozens of FRC teams.

-In July members of the team were again invited to teach at Girl Scout Day Camp for Girl Scout Service Unit 605.
-We taught girls from kindergarten to third grade about electricity and switches by working with them to build a light-up greeting card with LEDs, batteries, cooper tape and office supplies.
-Older Girl Scouts, grades 4-6th, learned similar lessons about electricity and switches with our introduction to soldering class in which coached each girl through soldering our exclusive firefly kit.
-On the last day of camp, we also were able to teach these STEM concepts to older teen Girl Scout volunteers at camp.
+In July, members of the team were again invited to teach at Girl Scout Day Camp for Girl Scout Service Unit 605.
+We taught girls from kindergarten to third grade about electricity and switches by working with them to experiment with different electronic circuits.
+Older Girl Scouts, grades 4-6th, learned similar lessons about electricity and switches with a class in which they built a temporary digital telegraph using a breadboard.
+On the last day of camp, we also taught these STEM concepts to older teen Girl Scout volunteers at camp.
 And of course we took our trusty demo bot, Rusty, and last year’s robot, Scorpius, so we could talk with the girls about FIRST and robotics programs.